 - Keeping up with the Joneses.
 Being middle class involves competition with others around you, even if it‘s unspoken.
 You tend to do and buy what others do because that’s how you maintain your standing in the group.

 - You kids MUST go to college.
-When I was a kid – and the world was a lot less gentrified – going to college was a choice.
-Today, if you’re middle class, it’s a requirement.
-It’s widely believed to be how middle-class kids grow up to be middle-class adults, and you‘ll spend what ever it takes to make it happen..
+If you’re middle class, it’s a requirement.
+It’s widely believed to be how middle-class kids grow up to be middle-class adults.
+You‘ll spend whatever it takes to make it happen..

 - Obsessing on social standing.
 Social standing is an integral part of conformity.
 That requires having a healthy number of the “right friends”, and as few of the other kind as possible.

 - Following “The Rules”.
 Middle-class suburbia is nothing if not awash in rules – both real and implied.
 Rules for how to keep your yard, where to park your car, what kind of pets you can own, and even what kind of business you can run out of your house.
-Non-conformists often move to large cities or to remote rural areas to escape The Rules that enforce the straitjacket of conformity that dominates all of suburbia.
+Non-conformists often move to large cities or to remote rural areas to escape The Rules.
+They can form a straight jacket that dominates all of suburbia.

 - Obsessing on retirement.
 Perhaps it’s a byproduct of being part of the financial middle, but an obsession with retirement is common.
-I believe that retirement has become the middle class exit strategy – akin to somewhere over the rainbow.
-It will be a time when people will finally be able to thumb their nose at the system, and move on to live wherever and however they want – a desire that if acted upon too early in life is yet another violation of The Rules.
+I believe that retirement has become the middle class exit strategy.
+It’s akin to somewhere over the rainbow.
+It will be a time when people will finally be able to thumb their nose at the system, and move on to live wherever and however they want.
+That in itself is a desire that if acted upon too early in life is yet another violation of The Rules.